TurnNetwork/turn-sdk.js/README.md

 #### web3.utils.toChecksumAddress

-Will convert an upper or lowercase PlatON address to a checksum address.
+Will convert an upper or lowercase Bubble address to a checksum address.

 Method: